vcellmike/sbgnbricks.github.io/pages/downloads.md

 # Downloads

 The resource is continuously updated.
 The downloads below reflect the state at the time of release as marked for each version.
-The most recent set of bricks is availabel at the [SBGN Bricks Github](https://github.com/sbgnbricks/sbgnbricks.github.io).
+The most recent set of bricks is availabel at the [SBGN Bricks GitHub](https://github.com/sbgnbricks/sbgnbricks.github.io).
 To download the whole website click "Clone or download" and then "Download ZIP".
-The bricks are in folder "bicks".
+The bricks are in folder "bricks".

 ## SBGN Bricks 2.0